 Besides the minor rules that are rarely enforced the BLM & National Forests are a free-for-all.
 Set up camp wherever you like, and stay for as long as you like.
 There are no check in/check out times.
 No quiet hours.
-Your neighbors aren’t a hockey stick away, and theres no melodramtic city slickers bragging about their overpriced rig & unneccessary gear.
+Your neighbors aren’t a hockey stick away, and there’s no melodramatic city slickers bragging about their overpriced rig & unnecessary gear.
 You don’t even have to worry about the old couple hiding in their RV using their secret radar gun ready to report any trivial speeders.
 The deeper you go the less likely anyone will be around.
 The BLM & National Forest are evolutionarily better for the stereotypical camping experience.
-When they’re close by they are a great option, but unfortunatley they are not always the most accessible.
+When they’re close by they are a great option, but unfortunately they are not always the most accessible.

 ONE NIGHT STANDS

-One night stand camping is what I like to call Stealth Camping or Ninja Camping.
+One night stand camping is what I like to call Stealth Camping or Ninja Camping, If your thinking about buying an RV check out my RV buying Guide.and I do it a lot both in my RV and my tent.
 I usually get in this mode when traveling solo from one destination to the next.
-On all my solo travels since 1998 I have never paid for a hotel room, and have travelled over a million miles.
+On all my solo travels since 1998 I have never paid for a hotel room, and have traveled over a million miles.
 When I am Ninja Camping anything is fair game whether it is legal or illegal.
 My favorite spots are found along a dirt road.
 Along the edge of a river.
-There is always a road the locals have made into the woods to some exotic place, it can’t be found on any map or any guide book.
+There is always a road the locals have made into the woods to some exotic place, it can’t be found on any map or any guidebook.

-Best way to find these perfect spots is open your maps app and find the nearest water.
+Best way to find these perfect spots is to open your maps app and find the nearest water.
 All locals have a secret spot.
-Its always near water, and theres always a trail.
-3-7 foot wide year round rivers always have hundreds of “locals only” campsites.
-Its not because they are only for locals, its because only locals know about them.
+Its always near water, and there’s always a trail.
+3-7 foot wide year-round rivers always have hundreds of “locals only” campsites.
+It’s not because they are only for locals, its because only locals know about them.
 They discovered them as a kid, or a friend showed them one afternoon.
-The high schoolers party there one weekend a year, or the fisherman use it as base camp for a long weekend.
+The high schoolers party there one weekend a year, or the fisherman use it as a base camp for a long weekend.
 Whatever the reason may be they exist, and they are only hidden from the untrained eye.

-If its on private property I recommend setting up camp after dark and leaving at first light, but to each their own.
+If it’s on private property I recommend setting up camp after dark and leaving at first light but to each their own.
 I’ve broken this guideline many of times and have never had a problem.
-If your trying to set up shop for a couple of weeks Im sure someone is going to come talk to you at somepoint about your activities.
-Obviously this completely depends on the area & location of your campsite.
-If its just for a night most likely you will come and go without any one noticiing.
+If you’re trying to set up shop for a couple of weeks I’m sure someone is going to come talk to you at some point about your activities.
+Obviously, this completely depends on the area & location of your campsite.
+If it’s just for a night most likely you will come and go without anyone noticing.
 Nobody cares.
-This is the assumption I have made since 1998, and have never ran into any problems.
+This is the assumption I have made since 1998, and have never run into any problems.
 I even camped in a residential suburban vacant lot once.
 I’m sure the neighbors just thought it was some neighborhood kids having a weekend adventure, but no one bothered me.
-I’ve never done long term Stealth Camping, but thats about to change this spring when I embark on the AC LOOP.
+I’ve never done long-term Stealth Camping, but that’s about to change this spring when I embark on the AC LOOP.

 FAVORITE ONE NIGHT STANDS